robertjanssen/icares-study-api-documentation/docs/Examples/Mutations/Invite/Invite_Study_Test.md

 - The GraphQL response only contains the fields explicitly requested.
 - Set `amount` to the number of study tests that should be created.
-- Setting `readable` to `true` returns user-friendly URLs where applicable.
-- Setting `with_language` to `true` includes the configured language in the generated test URL.